brkcvlk/MLFCrafter/docs/api/utilities.md

 ## Logger Configuration

-The FlowCraft logging system provides:
+The mlfcrafter logging system provides:

 - **Consistent formatting**: All logs use the same format with timestamps
-- **Hierarchical loggers**: Each crafter gets its own logger (e.g., "flowcraft.ModelCrafter")
+- **Hierarchical loggers**: Each crafter gets its own logger (e.g., "mlfcrafter.ModelCrafter")
 - **Default level**: INFO level by default
 - **Console output**: Logs are written to stdout by default